vipcore/VIP-OLD/README.md

-Vip (Vip) is a universal 3rd generation cryptocurrency that combines the best features of different coins in order to create an excellent new digital payment asset.
+VIP (Vip) is a universal 3rd generation cryptocurrency that combines the best features of different coins in order to create an excellent new digital payment asset.

 Milli-Second-Transactions with HyperSend.